lvh/lvh.github.io/posts/nonce-misuse-resistance-101.md

 Random nonces also mean that any system sending messages needs access to high-quality random number generators while they're sending a message.
 That's often, but not always true.
-Bugs around random number generation, especially userspace CSPRNGs, keep popping up.
+Bugs around random number generation, especially userspace CSPRNGs, [keep popping up][urandom].
 This is often a consequence of poor programming practice, but it can also be a consequence of poorly-configured VMs or limitations of embedded hardware.

 ## Nonce-misuse resistant systems